jamietre/CsQuery/README.md

     CsQuery.Elements      results of the selection
     CsQuery.Selectors     current selectors applied to create the Elements

+	INTERFACES

-    IDomObject             abstract base class for any element in the DOM DomLiteral            a text node
+    IDomObject            any element in the DOM (all interfaces inherit this) IDomSpecialElement    any element that contains its information in the tag itself (comments, doctype, cdata)

-    DomContainer          abstract class for any DOM element that can contain other elements DomRoot               special purpose node to contain the DOM DomElement            a regular DOM element
+	IDomContainer         Any DOM element that can contain other elements

+    IDomRoot              The DOM itself
+	    :IDomContainer
+    IDomElement           A regular DOM element
+	    :IDomContainer
+	IDomText              A text node
+	   :IDomSpecialElement
+	IDomInvalidElement    A text node that looks like an HTML closing tag, but is mismatched (treated like text) :IDomText
+	IDomComment           A comment
+	   :IDomSpecialElement
+	IDomCData             A CDATA node
+	   :IDomSpecialElement
+	IDomDocumentType      A doctype node
+	   :IDomSpecialElement

+	ABSTRACT CLASSES

+	DomContainer<T>:  DomObject<T>
+	DomObject<T>: IDomObject

+	OBJECTS

+	DomRoot: DomContainer, IDomRoot
+	DomDocumentType: DomContainer, IDomRoot
+	DomElement: DomContainer, IDomElement
+	DomText: IDomText
+	DomInvalidElement: IDomInvalidElement
+	DomComment: IDomComment
+	DomCData: IDomCData
+	DomDocumentType: IDomDocumentType

 **Create DOM**